SIGPLAN/SIGPLAN.github.io/Resources/Guidelines/ProChair.md

 ---
 layout: default
-title: "Guidelines for the Programme Chair of a SIGPLAN Event"
+title: "Guidelines for the Program Chair of a SIGPLAN Event"
 ---
 Executive Summary
 -----------------

-You may be an experienced Programme Chair, in which case much of the advice on this page may already be familiar to you.
+You may be an experienced Program Chair, in which case much of the advice on this page may already be familiar to you.
 Nevertheless, even experienced chairs sometimes forget some important points, so please at least skim this page, paying particular attention to the following: